dchampion/shared-mutable-state/README.md

 </pre>

 #### Discussion
-The sole difference between the <code>Unsyncrhonized</code> and <code>Volatile</code> strategy is that in the latter, the state variable <code>current</code> is marked with the <code>volatile</code> keyword.

-As with the <code>Unsynchronized</code> strategy, we still see a large number of both set intersections and collisions.
+The sole difference between the <code>Unsyncrhonized</code> and <code>Volatile</code> strategies is that, in the latter, the state variable <code>current</code> is marked with the <code>volatile</code> keyword.
+As with the <code>Unsynchronized</code> strategy, we still see a large number of intersections and collisions.

-While the <code>volatile</code> keyword gaurantees the <i>visiblity</i> of mutable state between threads, it does not gaurantee the <i>atomity</i> of mutations of the variables to which it applies.
-Absent atomicity, inter-thread calls to <code>next()</code> may be interleaved, resulting in reads of state in one thread that have not been fully written in the other.
+The <code>volatile</code> keyword gaurantees the <i>visiblity</i> of a state change between threads, but it makes no gaurantee as to the <i>atomity</i> of the state change.
+Absent atomicity, inter-thread calls to <code>next()</code> may get interleaved, resulting in reads of state in one thread that have not yet been written in the other.

-We also still see a fairly large number of collisions.
-The <code>volatile</code> keyword gaurantees that a state change made by any thread is immediately visible to any other thread, which might lead one to think this should prevent either thread from reading a value it has previously read.
-But this is not the case.
+One might wonder how it is that a state change confined to a single line of code (<code>current++</code>) can be interleaved; it's one line of code, so it must be atomic, right?.
+This is actually not the case.
+At the assembly level (to which all programming language instructions are ultimately reduced) <code>current++</code> is actually three operations: 1) read the original value from its memory location into a processor register, 2) add 1 to it and 3) write the value back to the original memory location.

 ### Synchronized Strategy
 #### Implementation